NeoHW/tp/docs/UserGuide.md

 * Both `PATIENT_INDEX` and `EVENT_INDEX` **must be a positive integer** 1, 2, 3, ...
 * Both `PATIENT_INDEX` and `EVENT_INDEX` **must be of a valid index** (i.e. within the range of total number of Patients/Events).
+* Editing an event to an existing event will not change the patient list as there should not have any duplicate events.

 Examples:
 * `edite 1 e/1 n/Papa Birthday d/20-01-2023`